 - All mattresses are relatively firm, with a memory foam topping.

-- Each single/double bed is made up with a fitted sheet, a single/double duvet in a duvet cover, a bed spread and 2 / 4 pillows in pillow slips.
+- Each single/double bed is made up with a fitted sheet, a single/double duvet in a duvet cover, and 2 / 4 pillows in pillow slips.

 - a basin, standing approximately 80 cm high.